Home Family and home Copii If a child swallows something he shouldn't

 Cases when a baby swallows batteries are not at all uncommon, because most modern toys work with them.

-Finger and little finger batteries are especially dangerous, as they can get stuck in the throat or esophagus and cause breathing problems.
-If a child has bitten it before swallowing an object, the tightness of the battery is broken and the electrolyte flows out of it faster.
+Finger and finger batteries are especially dangerous, as they can get stuck in the throat or esophagus and cause breathing problems.
+If a child bites an object before swallowing it, the seal of the battery is broken and the electrolyte leaks out of it faster.

 What is the threat?

-• Electrical burns to the mucous membranes due to the voltage generated in damp medium.
+• Electrical burn of the mucous membranes due to the voltage generated in the humid environment.

 • Electrochemical burn.
-When electrolyte leaks out, the integrity of the tissues is violated.
+When electrolyte leaks out, tissue integrity is compromised.

 Symptoms that should alert you: